- magna cum laude

 In addition, Trevor was an invited speaker in 2004, 2005, 2009 and 2012 at the American Bar Association's Annual Sports and Entertainment Law Conferences in Los Angeles, New York and Nashville.
 In 2006, he was an invited speaker at the Sports Lawyers Association Annual Conference.
 From 2008 through 2022, he has co-chaired PrimeTime’s Sports Management Conference in Toronto with Brian Burke, which is now one of the largest sports management conferences in North America.

-Trevor has also lectured at the UCLA School of Business, the University of Michigan Law School, the University of Ottawa Law School, Western University Law School, the Minnesota State Bar Association's Arts & Entertainment Institute, and the Brock University School of Sports Management.
+Trevor has also lectured at the UCLA School of Business, the University of Michigan Law School, Concordia University, University of North Dakota, University of Toronto, the University of Ottawa Law School, Western University Law School, the Minnesota State Bar Association's Arts & Entertainment Institute and the Brock University School of Sports Management.

 In February of 2015, Trevor was featured on the cover of Lexpert Magazine and was identified as one of the leading lawyers in sports law in Canada.

 Trevor has always been very active in sports-related activities outside of the law.
-This year, Trevor is serving on the OHL Board of Governors, the 5toWatch Selection Committee, the Grey Cup Host Organizing Committee, and is the Co-Chair of the World Junior Hockey Championships being hosted by the Montreal Canadiens and the Toronto Maple Leafs.
+Trevor has served on the Ontario Hockey League Board of Governors since 1997.
+Trevor has also served on the 5toWatch Selection Committee since 2015, the Grey Cup Host Organizing Committee, the Ontario Hockey Federation Nominations Committee and was the Co-Chair of the World Junior Hockey Championships hosted by the Montreal Canadiens and the Toronto Maple Leafs in 2017.

 Trevor was one of the owners and founders, along with media personality Don Cherry, of the Mississauga IceDogs of the Ontario Hockey League.
 Commencing in 1996, Trevor served as team President, responsible for the team's business operations, and subsequently as General Manager, responsible for overseeing the team's hockey operations.
 He was also the team's representative on the league's Board of Management, and served on the Ontario Hockey League Board of Governors for six years prior to the sale of the IceDogs in 2002.